 Every week, an image is selected from the exclusive Signature collection to be made free to download, with free illustrations and video clips available monthly.
 The choices available are simply stunning, and iStock is undoubtedly worth considering.

-However, although they give that freebie mentioned earlier, this site isn’t a cheap option.
+However, although they give that freebie mentioned earlier, this site isn’t a low-cost option.

 There are a few ways you can get media on iStock – By paying for individual images, buying credits, or through a subscription model.
 Paying for individual mages will cost the most, while price-per-image drops steeply with subscription packages.